Dedzsinator/pyHMSSQL/README.md

 try this with appropiate table and dataset: WHERE age > 25 AND (department = 'Engineering' OR salary >= 80000) AND hire_date BETWEEN '2020-01-01' AND '2023-12-31'

--- SELECT with column projection query SELECT id, name FROM customers ✅
+-- SELECT with column projection query SELECT id, age FROM customers WHERE age > 30 ✅

 -- SELECT with WHERE condition query SELECT * FROM customers WHERE age > 30 ✅